 I will discuss your plan and mode of delivery with you.
 With a few exceptions, I will attend, assess and deliver your baby/babies.
 I do share weekend on-calls with other experienced obstetricians.
 You will be notified well in advanced on my availability around your due date.

 We would encourage you and your partner to learn as much as possible about your pregnancy and childbirth.
-You will be given information about antenatal classes at the hospital when you book in with the hospital around 24 weeks.
+North West Private Hospital does provide one on one education sessions conducted by midwives at 28 and 36 weeks.
+This is strongly encouraged.
 A good book is What to Expect When You’re Expecting.
 You can purchase this online from Book Depository, Amazon or at any good bookstore.

 It is normal to put between 10 and 12 kilograms during pregnancy.
 Excessive or minimal weight change does not necessarily indicate a problem with the baby.

 It is advisable to take folic acid while you are trying to conceive and up to 20 weeks.